constantineedie26-star/The-Planet-s-Prestige-Phishing-Email-Investigation/README.md

 | **Reference** | Gary Kessler's File Signature Table |
 | **Finding** | File-signature analysis confirmed that the file is a legitimate JPEG/JFIF image despite having no file extension. |

 The file was analyzed in HxD Hex Editor to verify its true file type.
-Examination of the file header revealed the hexadecimal signature FF D8 FF E0, providing the evidence needed for file-type identification.
+Examination of the file header revealed the hexadecimal signature `FF D8 FF E0`, providing the evidence needed for file-type identification.

 ![image alt](https://github.com/constantineedie26-star/The-Planet-s-Prestige-Phishing-Email-Investigation/blob/afb00fae2a60760f5e87f05626a07ecc320c9648/HxD%20Hex%20Editor.png)